Pamlico County, North Carolina: History

-The county is anchored on the east by the Town of Oriental, a popular waystation for boaters traveling the Intracoastal Waterway, and by unincorporated Lowland.
+The completion of the Pamlico, Oriental & Western Railroad connecting New Bern in Craven County and the Pamlico town of Oriental in 1906 facilitated growth.
+The county is anchored on the east by Oriental, a popular waystation for boaters traveling the Intracoastal Waterway, and by unincorporated Lowland.
 New Bern across the county line in Craven County to the west, is the primary trade area for Pamlico County.
-The unincorporated community of Olympia is in the western county.
+The unincorporated community of Olympia is in the western portion of the county.